Skip to contents

 mwana provides a set of handy functions to facilitate this evaluation.
 These functions allow users to assess the acceptability of weight-for-height z-score (WFHZ) and mid upper-arm circumference (MUAC) data.
 The evaluation of the latter can be done on the basis of MUAC-for-age z-score (MFAZ) or raw MUAC values.

 In this vignette, we will learn how to use these functions and when to consider using MFAZ plausibility check over the one based on raw MUAC values.
-For demonstration, we will use a mwana built-in sample dataset named anthro.01.
-This dataset is contains district level SMART surveys from anonymized locations.
-Do ?anthro.01 in R console to read more about the dataset.
+For demonstration, we will use a mwana built-in sample data set named anthro.01.
+This data set contains district level SMART surveys from anonymized locations.
+Do ?anthro.01 in R console to read more about it.

 We will begin the demonstration with the plausibility check that you are most familiar with and then proceed to the ones you are less familiar with.